 How to Cope With Your Loss

-So how do you move forward while at the same time commemorating your loss on Pregnancy and Infant Loss Remembrance Day?
+So how do you move forward while at the same time commemorating your loss during Pregnancy and Infant Loss Awareness Month?
 Here are some tips to help you get through these tough times:

 1. Talk with someone.